 I felt overwhelmed.

-I did everything as perfectly as I could, but had a feeling it wasn't good enough.
+I did everything as perfectly as I could, but had this feeling it wasn't good enough.

 I wondered if I was doing right by my kids' education.